aik1979/hackernews/README.md

 ## Description

-Created as a part of the Technical Interview stage for AND Digital.

-## Task

 To write a hackernews client to fetch the top stories from hackernews using their [official API](https://github.com/HackerNews/API).

 ## Usage